 After attending the 2014 RED Certificate Program, the Multnomah County, OR team focused their Capstone Project on the diversion decision point, which they identified as having the greatest racial and ethnic disparities.
 As a result, the team developed a family-focused and community-based pilot diversion program in Gresham, OR to reduce racial and ethnic disparities within their juvenile justice system.
 Since July 1, 2015, the diversion program has been operating as a fully funded, countywide program and has involved collaboration with several key partners, including the Multnomah County Department of Community Justice, Juvenile Services Division, local police departments, community-based service providers, the district attorney’s office, judges, public schools, and a local public university.

-The pilot program diverts youth with low-level offenses to culturally specific service providers, with the goal of ensuring that youth and their families receive appropriate services in order to achieve positive outcomes and prevent recidivism.
-While the project does not have outcome data at this point, the team has executed a contract with Portland State University in 2015 to evaluate their pilot program in the Rockwood area.
+The program diverts youth with low-level offenses to culturally specific service providers, with the goal of ensuring that youth and their families receive appropriate services in order to achieve positive outcomes and prevent recidivism.
+The team has executed a contract with Portland State University in 2015 to evaluate their pilot program in the Rockwood area.
+A preliminary evaluation report from 2017 suggested promising success, showing that African American youth who participated in the diversion program had a significant lower recidivism rate compared to their historic matched sample counter part.
 The Multnomah County Team’s work has also been highlighted in the Police Chief Magazine in June 2015.

 Johnson County, IA Team (2013 Cohort)